newkirkjosh/android-homeaway-challenge/README.md

 ## Notes

-This project will be deleted along with any API keys used after the challenge is over.
+- This project will be deleted along with any API keys used after the challenge is over.
+- A dependency injection framework was not used due to limited time and seen as slight overkill for a smaller task.
+If I knew the project would be growing larger than the requirements, I would used Dagger2.